Colburn, North Yorkshire: Education

 The town has one primary school, Colburn Community Primary School, and the closest provider of secondary education is Risedale School in neighbouring Hipswell.

 Community and culture

-The church of St Cuthbert was opened in 1957 to serve the residents of the new Colburn estate.
+St Cuthbert's Church, Colburn was opened in 1957 to serve the residents of the new Colburn estate.
 The only traditional public house, The Hildyard Arms, is situated in the old Colburn Village, it first opened in 1823 and underwent a major renovation in the early 2010s after gaining new lease holders.

 The town's football club, Colburn Town FC, play in the Wensleydale Creamery League, an affiliate league of the North Riding County Football Association.
 Colburn Leisure Centre was opened in 2002 and includes a gymnasium, dance studio, and serves as a base for the local touch rugby and gymnastics groups, the gym received a £35,000 upgrade in 2019.

 Public services

 The town's primary healthcare provider is the Colburn Medial Practice, a general practice managed by South Tees Hospitals NHS Foundation Trust. it runs in close partnership with nearby Catterick Village Health Centre.
 The closest hospital providing A&E services is Darlington Memorial, 15 mi to the north east.
 Local ambulances are run by the Yorkshire Ambulance Service, the town is also in the catchment area of the Great North Air Ambulance, North Yorkshire Fire and Rescue have a retained station in the town, and North Yorkshire Police are the territorial police force.